LarsKjeldsen/Kursus-az203/azure-functions/azure-functions-visual-studio-pre-compiled/Jalal/readme.md

 PreCompiled is using C# not csx

-1. Usefull for VS Develop, Debug and intellicense
+1. Usefull for VS Develop, Debug and intellisense

 2. Can simulate local Storage for BLOB-Storage